 6. PU Injection Balcony Waterproofing

-PU injection balcony waterproofing fixes leaks by injecting polyurethane foam deep into cracks carefully.
-Workers drill small holes and pump PU liquid that expands and fills all gaps.
-The foam hardens quickly and seals cracks from inside the concrete structure completely.
-This method works brilliantly for balconies with active leaks that other waterproofing cannot fix.
-PU injection repairs problems without removing tiles or damaging your existing balcony flooring at all.
+PU injection balcony waterproofing fixes leaks by injecting polyurethane foam into cracks.
+Workers drill small holes and pump PU liquid that expands and fills gaps.
+The foam hardens quickly and seals cracks from inside the concrete.
+This method works brilliantly for balconies with active leaks.
+PU injection repairs problems without removing tiles or damaging existing flooring.

-- It fixes leaks quickly without the need to remove tiles or break concrete.
+- It fixes leaks quickly without removing tiles or breaking concrete.

-- It works from inside cracks and seals them permanently so water cannot pass through.
+- It works from inside cracks and seals them permanently.

-- It expands to fill even the tiniest gaps that you cannot see with eyes.
+- It expands to fill even the tiniest gaps you cannot see.

-- It hardens in minutes and stops leaks immediately after workers finish the injection process.
+- It hardens in minutes and stops leaks immediately after injection.

-- It costs less than removing and replacing entire balcony floors for repairs needed badly.
+- It costs less than removing and replacing entire balcony floors.

-- It works perfectly for difficult leaks around drains, corners, and expansion joints that fail.
+- It works well for difficult leaks around drains, corners, and joints.

-- It lasts many years and often solves leak problems permanently without needing more work.
+- It lasts many years and often solves leak problems permanently.

 A study from the International Mine Water Association (IMWA) entitled “Water Control using polyurethane resins”, showed that Water reactive polyurethane (PU) resins, with viscosities of 130 to 350 cps and densities of 1.05–1.12 g/cm³, effectively seal cracks and joints, reduce ground permeability, and provide durable waterproofing, with gel time controlled by catalysts and drill spacing typically 1 m apart.
 Another study conducted at Nanotechnologies in Construction: A Scientific Internet-Journal entitled “The features of the implementation of injection technologies using polymer-based compositions with adjustable parameters for underground construction.”
 PU injection for balcony waterproofing uses polyurethane mixtures that expand up to 20×, achieving densities from 30–1300 kg/m³ and local pressures up to 10 MPa, enhancing soil stabilization, sealing leaks, and improving water resistance within 6 to 24 hours.